mahmood-ghaem/Everyday-Thoughts/Docker-Commands.md

 - Run `docker run -p 27017:27017 --name name-mongo -d mongo`
 - Interact with Mongo in bash `docker exec -it name-mongo /bin/bash`
 - `mongo`
-- Show all databases or catalogs in Mongo `show dbs`
+- Show all databases or catalogs in Mongo `show dbs` or `show databases`
 - Create new catalog `use CatalogDB`
 - Create new collection `db.createCollection('Products')`
 - Insert data into Products collection